Mourning Your Loved One

 Your PALS wouldn't want you to spend your life reliving their death.
 They'd love to see you live the life they wanted for you -- happy, healthy, productive.

 But apart from that, mourning is what you make of it and there really is no beginning or end.
 From the moment we commit to someone or hold their hand, the possibility, if not the inevitability of loss unless we die first is real to most of us.
-That's why we say when someone opens the door to leave, whatever age they are: "Be careful."
+That's why we say when someone opens the door to leave, whatever age they are: "be careful" or "drive safe."

 You may not be a person who mourns on a conscious level forever.
 You may essentially dress your wound with all the good things that you have yet to do in this life.
 You do not owe an explanation of your feelings and how you are dealing with them, to anyone but yourself.